CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Related Works

 \subsection{Road Element Detection with Vehicle-mounted Sensors}

 Most previous works resort to end-to-end perspective transformation to detect road elements in BEV \cite{li2021hdmapnet,pan2020cross,zhou2022cross,philion2020lift,can2021structured,can2021topology}.
-In these works, with data collected by vehicle-mounted sensors as input, a deep learning network was trained to fuse the data and outputted the probabilistic distribution of target elements in the BEV.
+In these works, with data collected by vehicle-mounted sensors as input, a deep learning network is trained to fuse the data and produce the probabilistic distribution of target elements in the BEV.
 Li \textit{et al.} \cite{li2021hdmapnet} fused six vehicle-mounted cameras together with a LiDAR, and trained an end-to-end deep neural network to predict the BEV segmentation map of road lanelines.
 Based on the segmentation results of the BEV image, the authors vectorized the segmented lanelines by the skeletonization algorithm to obtain the final road laneline graph.
 Can \textit{et al.} \cite{can2021structured,can2021topology} modeled the lane centerline by B-splies, and predicted splines in the current frame by a DETR-like network.

-To the best of our knowledge, most aforementioned works only focus on the detection task in a single frame \cite{can2021structured,can2021topology,li2021hdmapnet}, leaving the problem of merging local maps of multiple frames into a single global map (i.e., long-term mapping problem) unexplored.
+To the best of our knowledge, most aforementioned works only focus on the detection task in a single frame \cite{can2021structured,can2021topology,li2021hdmapnet}, leaving the problem of merging local maps of multiple frames into a global map (i.e., long-term mapping problem) unexplored.
 Moreover, their task is the detection of simple road elements without complicated topology changes or overlapping issues, such as road boundaries and road lanelines \cite{elhousni2020automatic}.
-To further improve the detection results of road elements, some works resort to additional data like Open Street Map (OSM) \cite{zhou2021automatic,joshi2015generation} for enhancement.
-However, all the above works cannot well handle the following problems of lane centerline HD map mapping: (1) how to handle complicated topology and overlapping issues, especially within the road intersection areas; (2) how to merge detection results of each frame into the final global vectorized HD map.
+To further improve the detection results of road elements, some works resort to additional data like OpenStreetMap (OSM) \cite{zhou2021automatic,joshi2015generation} for enhancement.
+However, all the above works cannot well handle the following problems of lane centerline HD map generation: (1) how to handle complicated topology and overlapping issues, especially within the road intersection areas; (2) how to merge detection results of each frame into the final global vector HD map.